clarityfoster/role-permisssion/README.md

 ## Role Permission
-This project is a User Management System built using Vue.js, Vuex, and a backend API.
+This project is a User Management System built using Laravel, Vue.js, Vuex, and a backend API.
 The application provides features for user role management, and permissions handling.

 ## Features
 - **User Management**: